open-telemetry/oteps/text/0088-metric-instrument-optional-refinements.md

-Removes the optional semantic declarations `Monotonic` and `Absolute` for metric instruments, declares the Measure and Observer instruments as _foundational_, and introduces a process for standardizing new instrument "refinements".
+Removes the optional semantic declarations `Monotonic` and `Absolute` for metric instruments, declares the Measure and Observer instruments as _foundational_, and introduces a process for standardizing new instrument _refinements_.

 ## Motivation

 With the removal of Gauge instruments and the addition of Observer instruments in the specification, the existing `Monotonic` and `Absolute` options began to create confusion.
-For example, a Counter instrument is used for capturing changes in a Sum, so we could say that values which are non-negative (absolute) determine metric events define a monotonic Counter.
-The confusion arises, in this case, because `Absolute` refers to the captured values, whereas `Monotonic` refers to the instrument or, more precisely, to a property of the standard aggregation for Counter instrumenrts.
+For example, a Counter instrument is used for capturing changes in a Sum, and we could say that non-negative-valued metric events define a monotonic Counter, in the sense that its Sum is monotonic.
+The confusion arises, in this case, because `Absolute` refers to the captured values, whereas `Monotonic` refers to the semantic output.

-From a different perspective, Counter instruments might be treated as as refinements of the Measure instrument.
-Whereas the Measure instrument is used for capturing all-purpose synchronous measurements, the Counter instrument is used specifically for capturing measurements of synchronous changes in a sum, therefore it uses `Add()` instead of `Record()` as the action and specifies `Sum` as the standard aggregation.
+From a different perspective, Counter instruments might be treated as refinements of the Measure instrument.
+Whereas the Measure instrument is used for capturing all-purpose synchronous measurements, the Counter instrument is used specifically for synchronously capturing measurements of changes in a sum, therefore it uses `Add()` instead of `Record()`, and it specifies `Sum` as the standard aggregation.

 What this illustrates is that we have modeled this space poorly.
-This does not propose to change any existing metric APIs, only our understanding of the three instruments currently part of the
+This does not propose to change any existing metrics APIs, only our understanding of the three instruments currently included in the
-specification: Measure, Observer, and Counter (a refinement).
+specification: Measure, Observer, and Counter.

 ## Explanation